The original idea

 the models (I’ve not got a permanent layout, so I have to get out

 and in my models quite often).

 - Vehicles must be put on their wheels, separated by dividers

 preventing excessive movement.

-- Depending on the length of the cars or wagons, the boxes shall be
+- Depending on the length of the coaches or wagons, the boxes shall be

 capable of being partitioned in length or width.

-- The box format must be adapted to the 30-liter Curver Unibox plastic
+- The box format must be adapted to the 30 litre Curver Unibox plastic

 boxes (useful inside dimensions 400 × 320 mm, height 220 mm),

 Warning!
 Useful dimensions of new Curver boxes have changed: